Learn more about our response to COVID-19 (coronavirus) »

 Make an appointment today

 Call (574) 753-1488

 Nuclear medicine studies have been a part of Logansport Memorial Hospital’s Medical Imaging Department since 1970.
-These studies involve injecting a radioactive material into the blood stream and taking pictures of the places it travels in the body.
+These studies involve injecting a small amount of radioactive material into the bloodstream and taking pictures of the places it travels in the body.
 The nuclear camera basically acts as a radiation detector.
-The dual-head nuclear camera combined with the movable plasma TV for patient viewing offer the utmost in quality, speed, and comfort.
-The images are vertical or horizontal slices of the area under study which are then processed and manipulated by computer to help determine treatment of the patient.
+The images are vertical or horizontal slices of the area under study which are then processed and manipulated by a computer to help determine the treatment of the patient.

 Many studies involve a time-lapse comparison of two different nuclear scans.
-The radioactive material is ordered especially for each patient scheduled for a nuclear medicine study
+The radioactive material is ordered specially for each patient scheduled for a nuclear medicine study.

 The results of most tests will be sent to your doctor within 48 hours.